 DYLAN SCHNEIDER c o m p o s e r

-Dylan Schneider is widely recognized as a major voice among today’s generation of composers.
+Dylan Schneider is widely recognized as a leading voice among today’s generation of composers.
 His work, praised for its innovative structure and dramatic flair, has drawn an international audience and has been performed by Grammy-Award-winning ensembles such as Eighth Blackbird, the Pacifica String Quartet, and the Saint Paul Chamber Orchestra.
 His latest opera, STRIP-TEASE, a surreal critique of the modus operandi of totalitarianism, received its recent premiere at Chicago’s Logan Center for the Arts.
 Schneider’s music pioneers a new frontier in performance, traversing the diversity of human experience with a sense of lyricism and play.

 A dynamic instructor and mentor, Schneider is dedicated to the artistic development and future success of his students.